India · tool

 Destination-specific tips

-- •Dress modestly, especially when visiting religious sites; cover shoulders and knees.
+- •Dress modestly, especially when visiting religious sites like temples and mosques, covering shoulders and knees is respectful.

 Plan the rest of your Delhi trip